Grenoside

-Grenoside is a suburb of Sheffield, South Yorkshire, England.
+Grenoside is an historic village on the outskirts of Sheffield, South Yorkshire, England.
 The suburb falls within the West Ecclesfield ward of the city.

 History

 The name Grenoside is derived from the language of the Anglo-Saxons.
 The name Grenoside, which was first recorded in the thirteenth century as Gravenhou, is made up of the different elements.
 Gren from the Old English (Anglo-Saxon) graefan meaning a quarry. ‘o’ from the Old Norse haugr meaning hill and the modern word side, altogether meaning a quarried hillside.

 In Norman and later documents, it is named as Gravenho (1199) and Gravenhowe (1332).
 This name is made from the Saxon word elements of Grave meaning "to dig" and How meaning Hollow.
 In this sense the meaning of Gravenhowe would be "Quarried Hollows" or "Quarried Hills" and indicates that stone has been quarried in Grenoside from the ninth century up to 1938 when the last quarry on Norfolk Hill closed.
 Other spellings of the name are Granenhou (1267), Granow (1450), Graynau (1534), Grenoside (1759), Greenaside (1772) and Grinaside (1831).

 Stone quarrying was a major industry in Grenoside from a very early date until it ceased in 1939.
 The stone quarried in Grenoside varied in quality and was put to several uses.
 The finer grained, hard stones were much in demand as grindstones for the cutlery trade and for fine fettling and finishing in iron foundries.
-Coarse grained stone was used for furnace lining and from these were hewn the stone boxes used in the Cementation process of steelmaking.
-In 1860, the following are named as quarry owners in Grenoside - Thomas Beever, George Broadhead, George Firth, Thomas Lint, Joseph Swift and Charles Uttley.
+Coarse grained stone was used for furnace lining and from these were hewn the stone boxes used in the cementation process of steelmaking.
+In 1860, the following are named as quarry owners in Grenoside – Thomas Beever, George Broadhead, George Firth, Thomas Lint, Joseph Swift and Charles Uttley.